ognjen-andric/dice-task-assignment/README.md

 ## Relations

 Also, another thing that should be implemented here are relations between tables.
 That will speed up our queries once our tables get large due to indexing.

+## UI

+Wrote UI in like 5 minutes just to have a bit nicer visualization of the game itself.
+Only bet feature is supported as I am too tired to actually focus on the UI itself and its functionality, this was just a bonus as it felt empty without it.

+## URLS :

+- localhost:4000 -> BE
+- localhost:3000 -> FE